The Day Two Weeks Became Two Years

 Jeremiah 29:11 is a well-known, perhaps over-quoted verse that I personally love and draw comfort from.
 "For I know the plans I have for you" declares the Lord, "Plans to prosper you and not to harm you, to give you a hope and a future."

 I have to admit, things looked (still look?) pretty bleak, looking through the natural eyes.
 Yet, I focused my eyes on the Lord and began to see opportunities instead of defeat.
 Moreover, I began to step into every opportunity.
-The end result of the once promised two weeks, now a year, are things like a pantry stocked with food I grew and harvested and preserved.
+The end result of the once promised two weeks, now two years, are things like a pantry stocked with food I grew and harvested and preserved.
 A growing comfort level with virtual meetings and conferences and using digital tools and platforms.
 More manuscripts written and being finalized for release.

 Lessons Learned from our Two Week Year